Racing 92 confirm signing of veteran Wallabies star Kurtley Beale

 That may involve parting ways with Beale, who has been an established figure within the national setup for well over a decade now and has attended the past three World Cups in New Zealand, England and Japan.

-Should Rennie look retain Beale’s services, though, he could be viewed as a safe pair of hands with an impressive curriculum vitae to boot.
+Should Rennie look to retain Beale’s services, though, he could be viewed as a safe pair of hands with an impressive curriculum vitae to boot.

 This isn’t Beale’s first foray into European club rugby, as he joined English Premiership side Wasps on a one-season deal for the 2016-17 campaign, helping them to a semi-final finish domestically and a quarter-final finish in the Champions Cup.

-He leaves the Waratahs with one Super Rugby title to his name after he played a key role in their maiden competition title in 2014.
+He leaves the Waratahs with one Super Rugby title to his name after he played a key role in their maiden championship in 2014.

 Racing’s acquisition of Beale only adds to their star-studded squad which already features the likes of French stars Virimi Vakatawa, Teddy Thomas and Camille Chat, as well as foreigners Finn Russell, Simon Zebo and Juan Imhoff.